-E. Measures to Minimize Harm to the Section 4(f) Resources A Programmatic Agreement (Appendix B) was prepared and executed to stipulate the mitigation measures to be undertaken for the Delaware and Raritan Canal and Delaware Canal.
-The Programmatic Agreement describes the requirements and process to address further archaeological investigations.
-The following are measures to minimize harm to the Delaware and Raritan Canal, the Delaware Canal, and the Delaware River Water Trail: Delaware and Raritan Canal - To minimize visual impacts to the Delaware and Raritan Canal, the DRJTBC will design the piers of the I-95/Scudder Falls Bridge and NJ Route 29 interchange bridges to be the smallest size allowed by engineering design.
+A Programmatic Agreement (Appendix B) was prepared to stipulate the mitigation measures to be undertaken and to address further archaeological investigations.
+The following are proposed measures to minimize harm:

+- To minimize visual impacts to the Delaware and Raritan Canal, the DRJTBC will design the piers of the I-95/Scudder Falls Bridge and NJ Route 29 interchange bridges to be the smallest size allowed by engineering design.
 The piers will be treated with an aesthetic finish to be agreed upon in coordination with the NJSHPO and consulting parties during the final design phase of the Project.
 Test panels will be constructed by the contractor for review and approval by representatives of the NJSHPO, D&RCC, and Delaware and Raritan State Park. - To preserve openness along the Delaware and Raritan Canal under the bridges, the DRJTBC will use pier configurations that will accommodate concerns of openness and are consistent with FHWA and NJDOT design standards. - To minimize impacts to the earthen embankment adjacent to the Delaware and Raritan Canal along Upper River Road beneath the proposed I-95/Scudder Falls Bridge, the DRJTBC will design the Project to consider methods to reduce erosion of the embankment. - To minimize runoff of water into the Delaware and Raritan Canal, the DRJTBC will design the drainage system for the new roadways to divert water flow away from the canal prism to the maximum extent possible. - To minimize effects on the Delaware and Raritan Canal, the proposed action will eliminate public use of the existing ramp from River Road (NJ Route 175) to I-95 northbound.
-The ramp will be gated for use by the NJ State Police. - The project will involve coordination with the NJDEP, PA Department of Conservation and Natural Resources (PA DCNR), PA Bureau of State Parks, and the Delaware Canal Park Management office during final design and construction to review any proposed detours, maintenance and protection of Canal user traffic, signage, and notifications.
-Notifications will be provided at a minimum of 90 days to the extent possible to alert users in advance.
-Alternate routes and detours will not involve site clearing. - To avoid project-related construction damage, the DRJTBC, in consultation with FHWA, the PASHPO, the NJSHPO, the D&RCC, the Delaware Canal State Park and the Delaware and Raritan Canal State Park, will develop a construction protection plan for work along the Delaware Canal in Pennsylvania and the Delaware and Raritan Canal in New Jersey.
+The ramp will be gated for use by the NJ State Police. - To avoid project-related construction damage, the DRJTBC, in consultation with FHWA, the PASHPO, the NJSHPO, the D&RCC, the Delaware Canal State Park and the Delaware and Raritan Canal State Park, will develop a construction protection plan for work along the Delaware Canal in Pennsylvania and the Delaware and Raritan Canal in New Jersey.
 The plan will set forth specific measures that will protect the canal prisms, towpaths, and any related features during the construction period.
-The construction protection plan will include measures to protect the dry-laid stone wall along the eastern side of the
+The construction protection plan will include measures to protect the dry-laid stone wall along the eastern side of the Delaware Canal prism and towpath, immediately north of the existing I-95/Scudder Falls Bridge.
+The protection plan will provide measures for minimizing direct impacts to the canal prisms and towpaths during the removal of the piers of the existing I-95/Scudder Falls Bridge.
+In addition, to the extent possible, the plan will indicate that construction areas will be located outside the canal prism and towpath features and will be separated for the safety of towpath users.